brendanconroy9/hardeningscript/README.md

 ## Caution

 - This script requires sudo privileges to run effectively.
 - The OS backup function is commented out by default.
-Uncomment if needed, but be aware of p
+Uncomment if needed, but be aware of potential disk space issues.
+- Modifying file permissions can impact system functionality.
+Use with caution.

+## Customization

+- Modify the `REPORT_FILE` variable to change the output file name.
+- Adjust user names in the password change section as needed.
+- Customize file search patterns and permission settings to suit your environment.

+## Author

+Brendan Conroy, Kuleni, Frederick